 Upon re-reading the lead part of the article, I find that it indeed sounds sort of depressing, but, hey, if you can afford a toy that costs more than an above-the-average laptop computer your life is actually not as miserable as you can imagine!

 Traditionally for the niche, the watch is presented in a slightly oversized, but still relatively compact 42 mm stainless steel body.
 The timekeeper’s body doesn’t take a lot of real estate on your wrist per se and its relatively short integrated lugs make it even more comfortable for persons with relatively narrow wrists.
-The only thing you may not like about the lugs is that leather straps seem to be fitted too tight between the horns and the sides of the body making them a bit too stiff, but that will probably go away as the watch gets broke-in.
+The only thing you may not like about the lugs is that leather straps is fitted too tight between the horns and the sides of the body making them a bit too stiff, but that will probably go away as the watch gets broke-in.

 As I have already mentioned, the watch offers a rather standard dial layout.
-Since the watch is powered by an unmodified ETA Valjoux 7750 self-winding movement, its dial sports all the usual visual clues as its many siblings from other watchmakers.
+Since the watch is powered by an unmodified ETA Valjoux 7750 self-winding movement, its dial sports all the usual visual clues like its many siblings from other watchmakers.

 Movement: Automatic, Caliber ETA Valjoux 7750, Swiss Made